 TMJ Therapy in Friendswood

 TMD refers to temporomandibular joint disorder, sometimes referred to as TMJ, for the temporomandibular joint.
 TMD refers to a number of problems related to this jaw joint, its musculature, and related structures.
 TMJ refers to the hinge joint itself.
 TMD problems can be extremely painful and cause normal function to be difficult or impossible.
 Treatment of TMD is often multifaceted.
 Proper diagnosis is essential.
-Dr. Taylor and Dr. Sierra would be happy to help you with TMD and discuss treatment at length.
+Dr. Sierra would be happy to help you with TMD and discuss treatment at length.
 Contact our team to schedule a TMD consultation.

 Diagnosis and Treatment